kaievns/graphql-mock/README.md

 });
 ```

-The query can be either a `GraphQLQuery` object, or a string, or an applo style
+The query can be either a string, or a `GraphQLQuery` object, or an applo style
-`{ query, variables }` object. __NOTE__: if you specify expected variables, the
+`{ query, variables }` options.

+__NOTE__: if you specify expected variables, the mock will trigger to that
-mock will trigger to that specific query + variables combination only!
+specific query + variables combination only!

 ## Testing Mutations